 Follow-up with customers who haven’t purchased from you for a while

 You can send a tailor-made email to customers who haven’t purchased from you for a long time.
 However, you will have to wait for a considerable period of non-engagement before sending such an email ahead.
 You can actually combine the above two strategies on this one – inform about new products, and/or offer a discount.
 There is a high probability that the customer would be happy to purchase from you if the previous purchase was a satisfactory one.

 MailChimp integration for better results

 Integrate your store with MailChimp for assured results in terms of customer engagement and satisfaction.
 Using this you can create highly targeted campaigns to connect with your customers.

 Some of the features that you can use for your WooCommerce store include:

-- Identify customers who spend over a certain amount or purchase specific products
+- Identify customers who spend a certain amount or purchase specific products

 - Test and understand the effects of your campaigns

 - Automate your email campaigns with product recommendations